 You’ll be given a headset to better hear the tour guide who has a microphone, and then you’ll descend down into the Vaults.

-You’ll get to explore various rooms (or vaults), some larger than others, while standing in almost complete darkness, listening to stories of all that went down here.
+You’ll get to explore various rooms (or vaults), some larger than others, while standing in almost complete darkness, listening to stories of all that went down there.

-The tour I took was a historical tour, not a scary one, but it was still pretty eerie.
+I took Mercat’s historical tour, not a scary one, and it was still pretty eerie.
 One person in our group didn’t even make it down the stairs before she chickened out and turned back.
 My mom was also freaked out (she did, however, complete the tour but complained of a nausea-induced stomachache afterward).

 My camera kept fogging up and turning off, something it’s never done before (and hasn’t done since).